Princess Christina of Hesse: Family background and early life

+Her childhood homes included her paternal grandmother's palace of Friedrichshof in Taunus, a family castle at Panker in Holstein, and her parents' residence in Berlin-Dahlem.

 Christina participated in the 1953 coronation of her aunt at Westminster Abbey, walking in the procession led by her maternal grandmother, Princess Alice.
 Christina and her cousin Princess Beatrix of Hohenlohe-Langenburg spent the winter of 1955-1956 living in London, where Christina studied the restoration of paintings under Anthony Blunt.
 It was reported that the princesses' closest friend in England was Prince Andrew of Yugoslavia.
 They had met him the previous year in Portugal, and he thought they were lonely in London.